gmedialabs/gmedialabs.github.io/_posts/2014-05-09-custom-html.markdown

 ---

 <div style="background: red;">
    This is a custom div.
+Testing
 </div>